Exchange Accounting Reconciliation

 This image shows two Sales Adjustment Report filters: Data Type and Timeframe.

-4. In the top right corner, download the report as a CSV file.
+3. In the top right corner of the report table, download the report as a CSV file.

-This image shows the Dashboard Actions button within Loop's Sales Adjustment Report.
-The icon is three vertical dots in the upper right corner.
-When clicking this, the image shows that the Download and Reset Filters options appear.
+This image shows the Tile Actions button within Loop's Sales Adjustment Report.
+The icon is three vertical dots in the upper right corner of the report table.
+When clicking this, the image reveals a pop-up menu with the Download Data option.

 Note: Merchants can review the impacts of individual orders (returned orders or Loop-generated exchange orders) with this report, but the most important part of the report for account reconciliation is the top line.